Qui Tam Whistleblower Attorneys Experienced in Representing Government Procurement Fraud Cases

 Kohn, Kohn & Colapinto successfully represented the former head Army Corps of Engineers contracting officer Bunnatine Greenhouse.
 Greenhouse exposed illegal no-bid contracts awarded to Halliburton for the Iraq War in Greenhouse v.
 Army Corps of Engineers.
-Her story was featured on the CBS investigative journalism program Whistleblower in 2019, watch Bunny’s War.
+Her story of procurement fraud was featured on the CBS investigative journalism program Whistleblower in 2019, watch Bunny’s War.

 KKC also successfully represented the whistleblowers in a qui tam case against the Federal Emergency Management Agency (FEMA) contractor Kieger Enterprises.
 The whistleblowers provided information to the government that Kieger Enterprises had stolen from the World Trade Center Bombing relief efforts along with other disaster-related frauds.
 As a result of the whistleblowers’ disclosures, all of the company’s executives pleaded guilty and were sentenced to prison.
 The whistleblowers obtained recoveries based on the fines levied against Kieger Enterprises.